 - If your child needs to be out of your home, work with the child protection worker to find and place your child with your relatives, if that is what you want.
 If you are a relative, get involved in the case immediately!
 Relatives can be placement options but are also encouraged to be involved as resources for the child when in foster care.

-- You have the right to take part in making a case plan that will help you and your family.
+- You have the right to take part in making a case plan that helps you and your family.
 Be honest!
 Tell the worker what things will help your family fix the problems so you get a good case plan.

 - Follow the case plan.
 If you do not, the worker will go to court.

 - Go to all meetings and court hearings.

 - You can contact a private or legal aid lawyer for advice.
 Normally, you do not get a free lawyer until the first court hearing.